funatsufumiya/godot_finder/README.md

     linux.release.rv64 = "bin/libfinder.linux.release.rv64.so"
     ```

-- Create a `bin` folder in your godot project
+- Create a `addons/finder/bin` folder in your godot project
 - Place dlls from [Releases](releases) into `bin` folder
 - Copy `*.gd` files from [`addons/finder`](project/addons/finder) to `addons/finder` in your godot project